kumbulanit/t-sql/tech company/untitled/Module 8/Lesson4_Using_Functions_to_Work_with_NULL.md

     ISNULL(d.DepartmentName, 'Unassigned Department') AS Department,
     COUNT(e.EmployeeID) AS TotalEmployees,

-    -- Salary analysis with NULL protection
+    -- BaseSalary analysis with NULL protection
     COUNT(CASE WHEN e.BaseSalary IS NOT NULL THEN 1 END) AS EmployeesWithSalaryData, FORMAT(AVG(ISNULL(e.BaseSalary, 0)), 'C') AS AvgSalary,
     FORMAT(MIN(ISNULL(e.BaseSalary, 0)), 'C') AS MinSalary,